denoland/std/flags/README.md

   will be colelcted into an array.
 If a non collectable option is used multiple times, the last value is used.
 All Collectable arguments will be set to `[]` by default.
+- `options.negatable` - a string or array of strings argument names which can be negated by prefixing them with `--no-`, like `--no-config`.
 - `options.alias` - an object mapping string names to strings or arrays of string argument names to use as aliases.
 - `options.default` - an object mapping string argument names to default values.